Miguel Maury Buendía: Diplomatic career

 In addition to his work in the diplomatic service, he was a professor at the National Seminary of Nicaragua and the Italian Lyceum of Cairo.
 He has also been auxiliary chaplain of the Carabinieri and of the residence of the Little Sisters of the Abandoned Elderly in Rome.

-Since 1 September 2004, he has had responsibility for Southeast Europe in the Section for Relations with States of the Secretariat of State of the Holy See.
+Since 1 September 2004, he has been responsible for Southeast Europe in the Section for Relations with States of the Secretariat of State of the Holy See.
 He has also represented the Holy See at various international conferences and congresses.
-He knows Italian, English, French, Slovene and Russian.
+He knows Italian, English, French, Slovene, and Russian.

 On 19 May 2008, Pope Benedict XVI appointed him titular archbishop of Italica and apostolic nuncio to Kazakhstan.
 On 12 July he was made nuncio to Kyrgyzstan and Tajikistan as well.
 On 12 June, he received his episcopal consecration from Cardinal Tarcisio Bertone.

 On 5 December 2015, Pope Francis named him apostolic nuncio to Romania, adding on 25 January 2016 the position of apostolic nuncio to Moldova.
 Maury Buendía has an audience with Francis in January 2019 in anticipation of the papal visit to Romania in May 2019.